An Adelaide to Perth road trip is one of the most interesting drives you can do in Australia.

 Driving from Adelaide to Perth is a serious undertaking and the drive will feel never-ending at times.

 However, you will more than be rewarded by the incredible views and scenery you will see along the way!
+There’s a reason so many Australia quotes refer to the beauty of the country!

 For this reason, it is one of the best road trips in Australia and one you can’t miss out on while you’re there!